 Clarissa Saunders-Newton PhD, OTR/L

-Academic Fieldwork Coordinator (Adult Physical Rehabilitation) and Associate Professor of Clinical Occupational Therapy
+Academic Fieldwork Coordinator (Adult Physical Rehabilitation) and Assistant Professor of Clinical Occupational Therapy

 Doctor of Philosophy (PhD)